sumn2u/learn-javascript/en/arrays/length.md

 ---
 chapter: 6
 pageNumber: 44
-description: Arrays hava a property called length that measures the length of an array.
+description: Arrays have a property called length that measures the length of an array.
 ---
 # Length